cortexuvula/chatty/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Make your changes following the existing code style
-3. Submit a pull request
+4. Submit a pull request with a detailed description of your changes

 ## License

-MIT
+MIT License